selvasachein/Figma/README.md

 ## RESULT:
-The program to design, develop and deploy a web application for event registration is completed successfully.
+The program to design, develop and deploy a web application for event registration using Figma UI tool is completed successfully.